yoobool/flask-state/README.md

 # Flask-State

 Flask-States is a visual plug-in based on flask.
-It can record the local state every minute and read redis status (optional)，and generate data chart to show to users through [Echarts](https://github.com/apache/incubator-echarts).
+It can record the local state every minute and read the status of redis if you have configured redis，and generate data chart to show to users through [Echarts](https://github.com/apache/incubator-echarts).

 ![](https://github.com/yoobool/flask-state/blob/master/examples/static/flask_state.png)